Chart Color Schemes

 Dapto - Avondale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate stands at 13.5%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent, with 9.3% of residents holding such qualifications, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 42.9% of residents aged 15+ having them - advanced diplomas comprise 9.8%, while certificates make up 33.1%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent (9.3%), followed by postgraduate qualifications (2.6%) and graduate diplomas (1.6%).
+Vocational credentials are prominent, with 42.9% of residents aged 15+ holding such qualifications – advanced diplomas at 9.8% and certificates at 33.1%.

 Educational participation is high, with 26.8% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.6% in secondary education, and 3.1% pursuing tertiary education.
-Seven schools operate within Dapto, educating approximately 3,700 students, as of the latest available data.
-These schools demonstrate typical Australian school conditions (ICSEA: 953) with balanced educational opportunities.
+Seven schools operate within Dapto – Avondale educates approximately 3,700 students.
+The area has typical Australian school conditions (ICSEA: 953) with balanced educational opportunities.
 Education provision is balanced with five primary and two secondary schools serving distinct age groups.

 Frequently Asked Questions - Education